 If the need arises, the State will amend the Plan generally using the same 30 day public comment and notice period previously noted.
 The exceptions will be when the State receives disaster recovery funding, where the comment period will be reduced to 15 days and hearings reduced from a minimum of 3 to 2, or when HUD and/or Congress dictate a shorter comment period and/or fast turnaround times and lesser (or no) hearings and/or a shorter comment period, when the State will comply with federal requirements.
 In addition, the comment period for Amendments may also be reduced to 15 days when special circumstances arise.
-Additionally, the public comment period for amendments will also be shortened to 5 days and hearings reduced from a minimum of 3 to 2 for special waivers and flexibilities when HUD and/or Congress dictate a shorter comment period and/or fast turnaround times and lesser (or no) hearings and/or fast turnaround times and lesser (or no) hearings and/or fast turnaround times and lesser (or no) hearings and/or a shorter comment period and/or fast turnaround times and lesser (or no) hearings and/or a shorter comment period and/or fast turnaround times and lesser (or no) hearings and/or a shorter comment period, then the State will comply with federal requirements.
+Additionally, the public comment period for amendments will also be shortened to 5 days and hearings reduced from a minimum of 3 to 2 for special waivers and flexibilities when HUD and/or Congress dictate a shorter comment period and/or fast turnaround times and lesser (or no) hearings and/or a shorter comment period, then the State will comply with federal requirements.
 The State will determine the necessary changes, prepare the proposed amendment and provide citizens and units of general local government with reasonable notice of and an opportunity to comment on the proposed amendment.